 I: Navigate the Asteroid Field - Another way to start the Video Mode.
 If Video Mode was lit via the FORCE targets, it can be played a second time via the mode selection.

-II: Duel on Cloud City - Complete Force Targets; Ramps build value in between.
+IIa: Duel on Cloud City (Luke only) - Shoot five Force Targets; Ramps build value in between.
+Complete on right loop

 III: Repair the Hyperdrive - Any Blue shot will start a hurryup on the Death Star; complete the hurry up to complete the mode.

 Escape from Hoth - The spinner and pop-bumpers will build your award value.
 Shoot the left orbit 3 times to fire an ion cannon.
 Then the 3-bank will collect the last award of this part.
 Shoot the inner loop 4 times to wrap your tow cable around the legs of an AT-AT to bring it down.
-Finally, shoot the last two ramp shots to escape from Darth Vader.
+Finally, shoot the last two ramp shots to escape from Darth Vader, then the right loop to start Victory Multiball.

 Tatooine Modes: Shoot the right scoop to qualify and start these modes.

-I: Get to the Escape Pod - Complete 5 Orange shots (Orbits, Ramps, Right Inner Loop (?))
-To complete the mode.
+I: Get to the Escape Pod - Complete 5 Orange shots (Orbits, Loops, Left ramp) to complete the mode.

-II: Escape from Mos Eisley - Use ramps to build value before time runs out; collect value on the hyperspace shot.
+II: Escape from Mos Eisley - Use ramps to build value before time runs out; any ramp shot will light the hyperspace shot to collect value and complete the mode

-III: The Rancor - Use ramps to build value before time runs out; Collect value on the 3 Bank.
+III: The Rancor - Use ramps to build value before time runs out; Collect value on the 3 Bank twice to finish.
+First time, either ramp will light the 3 Bank.
+The second time both ramps are required.

 Escape from Tatooine: Shoot the alternating shots of left ramp and right inner loop to progress the story of Luke getting to the yacht, retrieving Leia, and exploding Jabba’s Yacht.
 There 9 parts to the story.
 Along the way the 3 bank, right ramp, and right eject will increase your award value.
 So you have a choice of going straight for the end or trying to maximize your scoring potential.